astrohart/MFR/MFR.Matchers.Factories/README.md

-This is the Mass File Renamer analogy of the `Match Whole Word` checkbox in, say, the , dialog box in most text-editing applications.
+This the Mass File Renamer analogy of the `Match Whole Word` checkbox in, say, the , dialog box in most text-editing applications.